The Volokh Conspiracy

 To this list, I would add another point: As life expectancy continues to increase (at least once the awful coronavirus pandemic ends), life-tenured justices could potentially serve for even longer than they do now.
 Imagine a world where people routinely live to the age of 100 or more, and retain their ability to work up until that age, or close to it.
 A justice appointed at the age of 45 or 50 (as is increasingly commonplace) could serve for fifty or sixty years or even longer.
 At some point, giving people largely unaccountable power for that long will rightly be seen as intolerable.
 Longer life expectancy is a great thing!
 But it interacts poorly with life tenure for positions of great power.

 At the same time, unlike Calabresi, I doubt that term limits would "end what has become a poisonous process of picking a Supreme Court justice" or "depoliticize the court and judicial selection."
 Even if justices serve for "only" 18 years, they will still have great power.
-And presidents will still have a strong incentive to appoint justices whose judicial philosophies align with his and his party's priorities.
+And presidents will still have a strong incentive to appoint justices whose judicial philosophies align with their and their party's priorities.
 For their part, senators will continue have strong incentives to oppose nominees whom they (and their party) see as ideologically inimical.
 We live in an era of intense partisan polarization, including divisions over many legal issues that are likely to come before the Supreme Court, including such matters as abortion, affirmative action, law enforcement powers, gun rights, and (at least in recent years) immigration.
 The gap between the way a conservative Republican justice and a liberal Democratic one will vote on these and other issues is predictably large (even if there will be a good many outlier cases).

 So long as that polarization persists, I highly doubt it will be possible to return to the era of relatively noncontentious Supreme Court nominations.
 Conflict is likely to continue, particularly in situations where the Senate and the presidency are controlled by different parties.